Michael Mann

-Michael Kenneth Mann (born February 5, 1943) is an American director, screenwriter, and producer, best known for his distinctive style of crime drama.
-His most acclaimed works include the films Thief (1981), Manhunter (1986), The Last of the Mohicans (1992), Heat (1995), The Insider (1999), Collateral (2004), and Public Enemies (2009).
-He is also known for his role as executive producer on the popular TV series Miami Vice (1984–89), which he adapted into a 2006 feature film.
+Michael Kenneth Mann (born February 5, 1943) is an American film director, screenwriter, author and producer.
+Best known for his stylized crime dramas, he has won two Primetime Emmy Awards, as well as earned nominations for four Academy Awards, two Golden Globe Awards, and a BAFTA Award.
+His most acclaimed works include the films Thief (1981), Manhunter (1986), The Last of the Mohicans (1992), Heat (1995), The Insider (1999), Ali (2001), Collateral (2004), Public Enemies (2009), and Ferrari (2023).
+He was executive producer on the popular TV series Miami Vice (1984–90), which he adapted into a 2006 feature film.

-For his work, he has received nominations from international organizations and juries, including the British Academy of Film and Television Arts, Cannes, and the Academy of Motion Picture Arts and Sciences.
-As a producer, Mann has twice received nominations for the Academy Award for Best Picture, first for The Insider and then The Aviator (2004), which Mann had been hired to direct before the project was transferred to Martin Scorsese.
-Total Film ranked Mann No. 28 on its 2007 list of the 100 Greatest Directors Ever, and Sight and Sound ranked him No. 5 on their list of the 10 Best Directors of the Last 25 Years (for the years 1977–2002).

-Early life and education
+Early life

 Mann was born February 5, 1943, in Chicago, Illinois.
-He is the son of Jewish grocers Esther and Jack Mann.
+He is Jewish and the son of Esther and Jack Mann.
+His grandfather left the Russian Empire in 1912, and brought his wife and Mann's father over in 1922.

-Mann studied English literature at the University of Wisconsin–Madison.
+Mann graduated from Amundsen High School, also the alma mater of Bob Fosse.
+He then studied English literature at the University of Wisconsin–Madison.
 While a student, he saw Stanley Kubrick's Dr. Strangelove and fell in love with movies.
-In an L.A.
-Weekly interview, he described the film's impact on him:
+In an LA Weekly interview, he described the film's impact on him:

-Mann graduated from Wisconsin with a B.A. in 1965.
-In 1967 he earned an M.A. from the London Film School.